Made Email Marketing Mistakes?

 So if you are neglecting the audience that is reading all your emails on mobiles or tablets then you are making a very expensive mistake.

 Test your emails on mobile apps to ensure that they are coming the way you want them.

-Make sure your emails look good and load well in mobile because most of the people are checking emails on their phones now not necessarily on their computer so you want to have an email that looks good on the small screen.
+Make sure your emails look good and load well on mobile because most people are checking emails on their phones now not necessarily on their computer so you want to have an email that looks good on the small screen.